 The average annual temperature in Costa Blanca is around 20 degrees Celsius, enjoying a sunny spring, while in autumn are occurring impressive quick passing thunderstorms that would leave any photographer speechless.

-The Costa Blance is also a first class golf holiday destination with a number of quality golf courses located all over the province including Alenda Golf, Lo Romero Golf, Golf Las Ramblas, Javea and Alicante Golf Club.
+The Costa Blanca is a first class golf holiday destination with a number of quality golf courses located all over the province including Alenda Golf, Lo Romero Golf, Golf Las Ramblas, La Finca, Las Colinas, Alto Real and the Alicante Golf Club.

 Top Costa Blanca Resorts

-No Costa Blanca travel guide would be complete without offering a run down of the most popular Costa Blanca resorts.
+Here is a rundown of the most popular Costa Blanca resorts.

 Top holiday resorts on the Costa Blanca